Hamburger Cross Icon

 .domains["<domain>"] object Stub entry ({}) for each domain a component references.
 Hub catalog validation rejects components that reference unknown domains, so the cataloger writes the stub before the component entry.
 When the same catalog-info.yaml declares a matching kind: Domain or kind: System entity, its metadata.description and spec.owner are propagated into the stub.

-This cataloger does not define new components — that's out of scope for component-cron.
+This cataloger does not define new components — both the component-cron and component-repo hooks augment existing components only.
 Pair with a component-defining cataloger (see Layering).
 Domain entries are written as stubs only; for a richer global domain catalog, layer with the backstage cataloger.

 Example Catalog JSON output (across multiple component runs)